A History of the Masters

 * The USA Masters does not use a jury at our nationals, unless national referee testing is being done. * Athletes who miss all 3 snatches are still allowed to clean and jerk in USA events

-**National Masters records can NOT be broken at local competitions.
-Records may only be broken at any of the 4 Master competitions throughout the year as well as any USAW National drug tested event (with the exception of American Masters meet records).
+**National Masters records may only be broken at any of the 4 Master competitions throughout the year - to include USAMW National Masters, HCAM masters, IMWA Pan Am and World Masters Championships.

 ** The IMWA Masters follow and abide by all the IWF Rules relating to the following.